meganz/MEGAchat/CodeSafetyGuidline.md

 RAII template class if possible, similar to a smart pointer, that is instructed how to delete this type of resource.
 One such class, already used in the code, is `MyAutoHandle` in `src/AutoHandle.h`.
 The template takes 4 parameters - the handle type, the signature of the 'free' function, pointer to the 'free' function itself, and an 'invalid value' - if the handle has that value, it is not freed.
-Only if such an universal 'smart handle' class cannot be used, write your own for the specific case.
+Only if such an universal 'smart handle' class cannot be used conveniently, write your own for the specific case.
 The fewer implementations of such classes are used, the less chance of a buggy such implementation.
  * Assume any line of code can throw an exception or do an early return, even if you are sure it doesn't at the moment.
 Later someone may change the code to throw or add an early return.
 As an example, imagine you are allocating a resource near